PegLegFN/PegLegResourcePackager/README.md

 # PegLegResourcePackager

-Packages content from PegLegResources for use in PegLeg
+Packages content from PegLegResources for use in PegLeg.
+This is unlikely to work in other environments